marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 >>> find_grain_size(areas, diameters, binsize = 10.0)
 ```

 to set a user-defined bin size, in this example set to ten.
 The user-defined bin size can be of type integer or float (*i.e.* an irrational number).
-The Freedman-Diaconis rule is a better option compared to Scott rule when we suspect that there are outliers in the population of apparent grain sizes.
+Compared to Scott rule, the Freedman-Diaconis rule is a better option when we suspect that there are outliers in the population of apparent grain sizes.

 After pressing the Enter key, the function will return a number of different 1D measures of grain size typically used in paleopiezometry studies.
-This includes the mean, the median, the area-weighted mean and the frequency peak grain sizes (see details in [Lopez-Sanchez and Llana-Fúnez 2015](http://www.solid-earth.net/6/475/2015/se-6-475-2015.html)).
-Other parameters of interest are also provided, such as the bin size estimated, the method used for estimating the bin size, and the bandwidth used for the Gaussian kernel density estimator according to the Silverman rule (Silverman 1986).
+This includes the mean, median, area-weighted mean and frequency peak grain sizes (see details in [Lopez-Sanchez and Llana-Fúnez 2015](http://www.solid-earth.net/6/475/2015/se-6-475-2015.html)).
+Other parameters of interest are also provided, such as the bin size, the method used in such estimation, and the bandwidth used for the Gaussian kernel density estimator according to the Silverman rule (Silverman 1986).
 As stated in [Lopez-Sanchez and Llana-Fúnez 2015](http://www.solid-earth.net/6/475/2015/se-6-475-2015.html), **a minimum of 433 measured grain profiles are needed to obtain consistent results**, although we recommend to measure a minimum of 965 when possible.

 In addition, a new window with the number and area weighted plots appear (Fig. 6), showing the location of the different grain sizes estimated respect to the population of apparent grain sizes.
 The advantages and disadvantages of these plots are explained in detail in [Lopez-Sanchez and Llana-Fúnez 2015](http://www.solid-earth.net/6/475/2015/se-6-475-2015.html).
 You can save the plots by clicking in the floppy disk icon (Fig. 6) and save it as bitmap (8 file types to choose) or vector images (5 file types to choose) in case you want to post-edit the plots.
 Another interesting option is to modify the plot within the *Matplotlib* environment before saving.
 For this, just click the green tick icon (Fig. 6) and choose the subplot you want to modify.
-A new window appears with several options available.
+A new window will appear and several options will be available.

 ![Figure 6.
 Number- and area-weighted plots](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/figure_1.png)
 *Figure 6.
 Number- and area-weighted plots returned by the find_grain_size function.*